-Since March 2013, the College has been in a Federation with Reigate College, an outstanding sixth form college located in Reigate, Surrey.
+Since March 2013, the College had been in a Federation with Reigate College, an outstanding sixth form college located in Reigate, Surrey.
+This relationship ended on 31 July 2018 following a Structure and Prospects Appraisal (SPA) resulting in the Corporation deciding to pursue a Type B merger with Croydon College.